Purpose now email book

 It’s mostly a customer support community, but since Adobe products are so intricate and have such passionate users, it works!

 Too many of us know the pain of buying workout clothes only to have them sit in your closet.
-Nike gets it too, and as a solution built an online brand community to help its customers get the most out of those running shoes.
+Nike gets it too, and as a solution built the Nike Membership community to help its customers get the most out of those running shoes.

 The Nike community has workouts you can follow, but it also offers members exclusive deals and promos, plus birthday benefits, making it more likely that their customers will be repeat customers.
 Plus, Nike’s run club gets you inspired to get off the couch and move.